 Gerrit Kurtz is a non-resident fellow with the Global Public Policy Institute (GPPi) in Berlin.
-Between 2019 and 2021, he was a research fellow with the German Council on Foreign Relations (DGAP).
-His research interests revolve around the prevention and management of armed conflict, the politics of international organizations, and German foreign policy, with a regional focus on the Horn of Africa.
+Since 2022, he is an associate at the German Institute for International and Security Affairs (SWP), where he is a member of the Africa and Middle East Division.
+He previously worked for the German Council on Foreign Relations (DGAP) and GPPi.
+His research interests revolve around the prevention and management of armed conflict, the politics of international organizations and German foreign policy, with a regional focus on the Horn of Africa.

 Between 2012 and 2015, Gerrit worked on the research project Global Norm Evolution and the Responsibility to Protect, which brought together partners from Brazil, China, India, and Europe.
 In addition, he conducted field research on local conflict management by the UN Mission in South Sudan, and on bureaucratic efforts to improve the UN system’s human rights capacities.
 He is a co-author of Protection and Responsibility: An Analysis of US Foreign Policy to Prevent Mass Atrocities, a study commissioned by the Heinrich Böll Foundation that proposes recommendations to German policymakers.
 His commentary has appeared in, among others, The Hindu, Tagesspiegel, ZEIT Online, and Frankfurter Rundschau.